Kingdom of Gyaman: Colonial Partition and Reorganization

-Following the French expulsion of Samori Touré in 1897, Gyaman was formally partitioned between French and British colonial administrations.
-The western territories, including Bonduku, were incorporated into French West Africa, specifically the colony of Côte d'Ivoire.
-The eastern section, centered around Sampa, was absorbed into the British Gold Coast Protectorate, where it was loosely administered under the Ashanti Resident's authority.

-Under colonial rule, Gyaman's political structure was gradually eroded.
-The Asantehene had been exiled by the British in 1896, and the Brong territories, including Gyaman, operated outside the restored Asante Confederacy.
-However, in the 1930s, British colonial policy reversed course.
-As part of administrative centralization, Gyaman and several other Brong states were reincorporated into the Asante Confederacy Council beginning in 1935.

-This move was controversial as local chiefs, including those of Techiman, Dormaa, and Sampa, expressed strong opposition to renewed subordination to Kumasi.
-Nonetheless, Gyaman officially joined the Confederacy in May 1935, under colonial supervision.
-The tensions from this decision laid the groundwork for the Brong separatist movement that emerged in the postwar years.
+After the French expelled Samori Touré in 1897, Gyaman was divided between French and British colonial rule.
+The western territories, including Bondoukou, were incorporated into French West Africa as part of Côte d’Ivoire.
+The eastern section, centered on Sampa, was absorbed into the British Gold Coast Protectorate and administered under the Ashanti Resident.
+Colonial rule weakened Gyaman’s political system.
+After the British exiled the Asantehene in 1896, the Brong territories, including Gyaman, remained outside the restored Asante Confederacy.
+In the 1930s, British policy shifted toward administrative centralization, and Gyaman was reincorporated into the Asante Confederacy Council in 1935.
+Local chiefs from Techiman, Dormaa, and Sampa opposed renewed subordination to Kumasi.
+Despite this resistance, Gyaman formally joined the Confederacy in May 1935 under colonial supervision.
+These disputes later contributed to the Brong separatist movement after the Second World War.
+French rule brought major political and economic changes.
+Warfare ended, and the acquisition of captives stopped.
+The slave trade was gradually suppressed.
+Although some captives remained with their former masters, chiefs could no longer replace their labor force, which weakened their economic position.

+In 1898, the French administration limited fines and judicial payments, and by 1901 these practices were abolished.
+This removed an important source of income for the king and chiefs.
+French officials noted that chiefs could no longer maintain their courts or dependants and were forced to abandon many of their former functions.
+New colonial taxes were introduced, including a head tax in 1901 and licensing fees on internal trade.
+Forced labor began in 1898 for public works and expanded after 1904 with the construction of the Abidjan–Niger railway.
+These measures replaced earlier systems of taxation and labor.
+Some chiefs resisted these policies and were punished.
+Others adapted by using their remaining authority to organize labor for activities such as rubber collection and plantation farming.
+Through this, some chiefs regained part of their influence under colonial rule.

 Partition and the End of the Kingdom in Ghana and Côte d’Ivoire

 In the wake of Ghana's independence in 1957, longstanding tensions between the Bono states and Kumasi resurfaced.
 Citing historical grievances and demanding administrative autonomy.
 These efforts culminated in the passage of the Brong-Ahafo Region Act (1959), which officially separated Brong territories from Ashanti and established them as a distinct region under Ghanaian law.
 As part of this restructuring, the Jaman District was created, centered on Sampa, reaffirming Gyaman's territorial identity within the new Brong-Ahafo Region.
 This move formalized the political aspirations of Brong chiefs and solidified a modern “Jaman” identity rooted in Gyaman's historical legacy.
 On the Ivorian side, Bonduku evolved into a regional center within Côte d'Ivoire's Zanzan District, but without the restoration of Gyaman's centralized authority.
 The ruling Bono line was retained symbolically in chieftaincy structures, but real power shifted to colonial and later republican institutions.